Eminence-bit/Eminence-bit/README.md

 - Communication: While reserved in casual settings, I am direct and collaborative in work/project environments

 **Career Goals:**
-- Short-term: Complete and launch the Proactive AI Hub as a startup
 - Long-term: Build a career in AI/ML, agent systems, or web development, with openness to SDE roles if entrepreneurship doesn’t pan out

 **Portfolio:** [prajyoth-portfolio.netlify.app](https://prajyoth-portfolio.netlify.app/)